alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 To see the spaces you can access in your current org, you can either:

 - run `cf spaces` in the command line
-- sign into the GOV.UK PaaS admin tool for either [London](https://admin.london.cloud.service.gov.uk/) or [Ireland](https://admin.cloud.service.gov.uk/) and select the appropriate org
+- sign in to the GOV.UK PaaS admin tool for either [London](https://admin.london.cloud.service.gov.uk/) or [Ireland](https://admin.cloud.service.gov.uk/) and select the appropriate org

 [Org managers](orgs_spaces_users.html#org-manager) can create new spaces within an org.